Creation Records: Early years

 McGee formed Creation Records following the culmination of various projects, including fanzine Communication Blur, his own rock outfit The Laughing Apple (with future Primal Scream guitarist and long-time friend Andrew Innes), and his running of the venue The Communication Club.
 Initially, McGee wished to provide an outlet for like minded musicians and an opportunity for young bands to see their work on vinyl.
 Primarily the label was in opposition to the "manufactured" synth pop of the era, that bore little resemblance to the work of his favourite acts including Public Image Ltd and the Sex Pistols.

 McGee started the label by putting out the "'73 in '83" single by The Legend!, after taking out a £1,000 bank loan.
-Around the same time, he started a club called The Living Room in Tottenham Court Road, through which he met several people who would go on to record for Creation, including Peter Astor and Lawrence.
+Around the same time, he started a club called The Living Room in Tottenham Court Road, through which he met several people who would go on to record for Creation, including Peter Astor, John Robb (musician) and Lawrence.
 Distributor Rough Trade soon began funding releases.

 Creation was among the key labels in the mid-1980s indie movement, with early artists such as The Jesus and Mary Chain, The Membranes and Primal Scream.
 The Jesus and Mary Chain went to record for Warner Brothers in 1985, yet McGee remained as their manager.
 With the profits he had made from the band, he was able to release singles by label acts such as Primal Scream, Felt, and The Weather Prophets.

 McGee had enthusiasm and an uncanny ability to attract the weekly music media, and he was able to get a growing underground following.
 In their early days, he was able to project a notorious image of The Jesus and Mary Chain, which had often courted violence and loutish behaviour.

 The early years of Creation feature prominently in 2017 documentary, Teenage Superstars.

 Mid-period

 Following an unsuccessful attempt to run an offshoot label for Warner Brothers (Elevation Records), McGee regrouped Creation and immersed himself in the burgeoning dance and acid house scene starting in the late 1980s.
 Those scenes had influenced Creation mainstays such as Primal Scream and Ed Ball, as well as newer arrivals such as My Bloody Valentine.

+In 1988, McGee and James Williamson launched the book publisher Creation Books.
+It was later spun out into its own company.

 Creation Records' releases at this time tended to be critically acclaimed, without being major commercial hits.
 Creation had run up considerable debt that was only held off until McGee sold half the company to Sony Music in 1992.
 There were reports of McGee's escalating drug use, as well as numerous and conflicting reports of the label being nearly bankrupted after funding the two-year-long recording of My Bloody Valentine's 1991 Loveless.